AnsBenO/story-corner/README.md

 ### Key Features
 - **Standalone Components**: Modular and reusable components designed to enhance maintainability and scalability.
-- **Lazy Loading Routes**: Efficient loading of modules to improve application performance.
+- **Lazy Loading Routes**: Efficient loading of different parts of the application to improve application performance.
 - **Route Guards**:
   - Prevent unauthorized users from submitting orders.
   - Prevent authenticated users from accessing login or signup pages.